izawartka/gta2-trainer-cpp/README.md

 Oh and you will probably have to change some options in Project Settings so if you run it, VS will start gta-trainer.exe instead of trying to run gta2dll.dll but it isn't so hard.

+VERY IMPORTANT THING IS TO SELECT Realse x86 SETTINGS IN VS!

 ## Authors
 And of course i shoud give some credits at the end
 I based my project on h0x91b's work so all the fame belongs to him i think... but you can worship me (masuo aka. izawartka) as well :PP

-And if you want to add something more to it, you're free to do it but it would be kind if you would mention about us somewhere.
+And if you want to add something more to it, you're free to do it but it would be kind if you would mention us somewhere.

 ## Links
 Some videos on YT: